tencent cloud

 go get -v gopkg.in/confluentinc/confluent-kafka-go.v1/kafka

-Create a configuration file named kafka.json.
+Create the configuration file kafka.json.

 {